-Base: 1,537 smart buildings decision-makers at the director level or higher for environmental sustainability at global enterprises Source: A commissioned study conducted by Forrester Consulting on behalf of Johnson Controls, August 2023
+Base: 1,537 smart buildings decision-makers at the director level or higher for environmental sustainability at global enterprises Source: A commissioned study conducted by Forrester Consulting on behalf of Johnson Controls, August 2023 standardized.

-• Environmental impact reporting is fragmented and far from standardized.
 The most used reporting standard is the Global Reporting Initiative (GRI), which allows for more reporting flexibility than other frameworks, and nearly 30% of organizations are reporting on more than three identified standards.
-Of the leaders whose organizations have climate transition plans in place, only 1% can report on all four Task Force on Climate-Related Financial Disclosures (TCFD)-recommended areas of governance, strategy, risk management, and metrics and targets (see Figure 8).
-This indicates that reporting is far from standardized and that organizations lack comprehensive climate transition plans.
+Of the leaders whose organizations have climate transition plans in place, only 1% can report on all four Task Force on Climate-Related Financial Disclosures (TCFD)-recommended areas of governance, strategy, risk management, and metrics and targets (see Figure 8).4 This indicates that reporting is far from standardized and that organizations lack comprehensive climate transition plans.